Apr 2, 2023, 3:00 am

 Sunday, September 29, 2013, 2:00:00 am clocks were turned forward 1 hour to

-Sunrise and sunset was about 1 hour later on Sep 29, 2013 than the day before.
+Sunrise and sunset were about 1 hour later on Sep 29, 2013 than the day before.
 There was more light in the evening.

 Daylight Saving Time in Dependencies of New Zealand